Explosion In Downtown Los Angeles Leaves Several Firefighters In Critical Condition, Sets Buildings On Fire

 The LAFD had not yet reported what exact injuries the firefighters suffered, or if any of the injuries were considered life-threatening.
 As The Associated Press reported, the department issued a “mayday” call in the wake of the explosion and characterized it as a “major emergency.”

 As many noted, the fires were very close to some vulnerable areas of the city, including the Skid Row region that is home to a number of homeless and transient residents, who could be particularly at-risk in the wake of an emergency.

-As National Geographic reported, local authorities had already been struggling with how to deal with the spread of the coronavirus among homeless people in this area.
+As National Geographic reported, local authorities were already struggling with how to deal with the spread of the coronavirus among homeless people in this area.

 It was not immediately clear how the explosion in downtown Los Angeles could affect this population or what it might mean for outreach efforts.